kremec/SubNotes-Quartz/content/3-2 Analiza algoritmov in hevristično reševanje problemov/Genetic algorithms and hybrids.md

-Evolution as algorithm: progress with adaptation $\rightarrow$ learning with optimization $\rightarrow$ survival of the fittest (competition of agents)
+==Genetic algorithms== sample solution space and guide search where probability of better solutions is larger using competition of agents
+- Population size: large $\rightarrow$ slow computation, small $\rightarrow$ not enough agents (normally 20 - few thousand agents)
+- Selection method - probability of performing crossover (normally ~$0.9$) / mutation (normally ~$0.1$)
+- Stopping criteria (eg. number of generations, target fitness, availability of computational resources, ...)

+Pros:
-- parallelization with parallelized population simulations
+- faster searching of large search spaces with many local extremes, parallelization of population simulations

-Problems: non-accurate abstraction of real environment, (over)specialization for local extremes Where to use it:
-- many local extremes
+- easy algorithm after defining representation and fitness function
-- having just fitness information (cannot compute gradients)
+- no specialized methods (for given problem) / having just fitness information (cannot compute gradients)

-- no specialized methods (for given problem)
-- ==multiobjective optimization problems==: fitness function with several parameters
-	- ==Pareto optimal solution==: no possible improvement of one criteria without getting worse on others
+Cons:
+- randomized $\rightarrow$ not optimal, can still get stuck on local maxima with possible (over)specialization for local extremes
+- non-accurate abstraction of real environment
 #### Evolutionary program template
 1. Generate population of agents
 2. Loop while condition is not satisfied (eg. leaderboard updated for some time / ...)